-The following ingredient list is just a suggestion: Mix and match some of your favorites: add to your selection cauliflower florets, jicama, kohlrabi, daikon, radishes, even green apples and green tomatoes etc….
+The following ingredient list is just a suggestion: Mix and match some of your favorites: add to your selection cauliflower florets, red cabbage, jicama, kohlrabi, daikon, radishes, even green apples and green tomatoes etc….
 Same goes for seasonings.
 All suggestions are below.

 ½ small head green cabbage, or 1 medium nappa cabbage, diced about 1 inch

 2 large carrots, diced about 1 inch

 4 Kirby cucumbers, or one long seedless cucumber, unpeeled, diced about 1 inch